Thin-film bulk acoustic resonator: Application drivers

 FBARs can also be used in oscillators and synchronizers to replace a crystal/crystals in applications where frequencies more than 100 MHz and/or very low jitter is one of the performance targets.

-FBARs can also be used as sensors.
+FBARs can also be used as sensors - gas and liquid.
 For instance, when a FBAR device is put under mechanical pressure its resonance frequency will shift.
 Sensing of humidity and volatile organic compounds (VOCs) are demonstrated by using FBARs.
 A tactile sensor array may also consist of FBAR devices, and gravimetric or mass sensing can be based on FBAR resonators.

 As discrete components FBAR technology based parts like basic resonators and filters are packaged in miniaturised/small form factor like wafer level packages.
 FBARs can also be integrated with power amplifiers (PA) or low noise amplifiers (LNA) to form a module solution with the related electronic circuitry.
 Although monolithic integrated of FBARs on the same substrate with the electronic circuitry like CMOS has been demonstrated it requires several additional process steps and mask layers on top of IC technology increasing the cost of the solution.
-Therefore monolithic solutions have not been progressed as much as module solutions in commercial applications.
+Therefore, monolithic solutions have not been progressed as much as module solutions in commercial applications.
 Typical module solutions are a power amplifier-duplexer module (PAD), or a low-noise amplifier (LNA)-filter module where FBAR(s) and the related circuitry are packaged in the same package possibly on a separate module substrate.

 FBARs can be integrated in complex communication like SimpleLink modules for avoiding area/space requirements of an external, packaged crystal.
-Therefore FBAR technology has a key role in electronics miniaturisation specifically in applications where oscillators and precise high performance filters are needed.
+Therefore, FBAR technology has a key role in electronics miniaturisation specifically in applications where oscillators and precise high performance filters are needed.